Data Source in Blazor AutoComplete Component

 }

-Now you can configure the AutoComplete using the ‘SfDataManager’ to interact with the created Web API and consume the data appropriately.
-To interact with web api, you need to use WebApiAdaptor.
+Configure the AutoComplete using the SfDataManager to interact with the created Web API and consume the data appropriately.
+To interact with the Web API, use WebApiAdaptor.

 @using Syncfusion.Blazor.Data